Our Program Report

 For the fiscal year July 2019 to June 2020 Stepping Stones admitted 118 mothers, 14 of them completed treatment.
 Seven mothers completed security officer training, via the National Council of Jewish Women NCJW and secured the SORA license to work as security guards.

-• Stepping Stones continues to benefit from its affiliation with the Irvington Family Development Center (IFDC).
+Stepping Stones continued to benefit from community partnerships this past year.- Stepping Stones continues to benefit from its affiliation with the Irvington Family Development Center (IFDC).
 Irvington Family Development Center (IFDC) assists with a variety of case management needs that The Bridge does not offer, such as pantry vouchers, housing lists and applications, and emergency pregnancy testing.
 IFDC houses the Partnership for Maternal & Child Health of Northern New Jersey.
 They provide psychoeducation on parenting, maternal and child health and access to medical care during pregnancy.

-• The Women with Children’s program provides nutrition education through collaboration with Rutgers University Expanded Food and Nutrition Education Program (EFNEP).
+- The Women with Children’s program provides nutrition education through collaboration with Rutgers University Expanded Food and Nutrition Education Program (EFNEP).

-• The Nurturing Parenting curriculum developed by the Institute for Health and Recovery, is used to help address abusive and neglectful parenting to re-parent the parent to break ineffective transgenerational parenting styles.
+- The Nurturing Parenting curriculum developed by the Institute for Health and Recovery, is used to help address abusive and neglectful parenting to re-parent the parent to break ineffective transgenerational parenting styles.

-• The National Council of Jewish Women (NCJW) and their Education to Empowerment program offers the Stepping Stones women the opportunity to become economically stable via trainings that provide chances to work for wages above minimum wage.
+- The National Council of Jewish Women (NCJW) and their Education to Empowerment program offers the Stepping Stones women the opportunity to become economically stable via trainings that provide chances to work for wages above minimum wage.
 NCJW also provides feminine hygiene products and self-care items that the women most often cannot afford.

 The COVID-19 pandemic has negatively impacted the number of referrals received, which has created a sharp decrease in the number of mothers served by Stepping Stones.
 COVID-19 has impeded access to many of the community resources used to enhance the Stepping Stones programming.
 Toward the end of the fiscal year community resources that once provided referrals could not deliver their service via tele-health or was not open for business.
 Stepping Stones can provide services via tele-health and remains ready to continue serving the needs of the community.